Hansan: Rising Dragon: Release

 It was released on July 27, 2022 in IMAX, 4DX and ScreenX format by Lotte Entertainment.
 Well Go USA acquired North American rights to distribute the film.
 The film's rights were also pre-sold to 99 countries including Japan, China, Taiwan, Singapore, Australia, New Zealand, and France.
 On July 29, it was released on 32 screens in United States.

 In July 2022, it was selected as the Centerpiece Presentation film at the 21st New York Asian Film Festival, where it was screened at Lila Acheson Wallace Auditorium, Asia Society on July 28 for its U.S. premiere.
 It is also invited to the 26th Fantasia International Film Festival and was screened for its North American Premiere on July 27, 2022.

-A 150-minute version of the film titled Hansan: Rising Dragon Redux was released thearatically on November 16, 2022.
+A 150-minute version of the film titled Hansan: Rising Dragon Redux was released theatrically on November 16, 2022.
 This extended version was screened as the closing film at the 17th London Korean Film Festival on November 17.
 On December 22, Hansan: Rising Dragon Redux will be released on Netflix.

 Reception

 Box office

-On 25 July, 2022, two days before its theatrical release, Hansan: Rising Dragon recorded 147,909 presales, breaking the record for most presale tickets sold in recent history, which was previously held by Oscar-winning film Parasite (2019).
+On 25 July 2022, two days before its theatrical release, Hansan: Rising Dragon recorded 147,909 presales, breaking the record for most presale tickets sold in recent history, which was previously held by Oscar-winning film Parasite (2019).
 The film was released on 2,223 screens on July 27, 2022.
 The opening recorded 386,000 admissions and topped the South Korean box office.
 The film surpassed 1 million cumulative admissions in 4 days of release and 2 million admissions in 5 days of release.
 On 8th day, it became the first Korean film of 2022 after The Roundup to cross 3 million admissions.
 On 15th day of release, it surpassed 5 million admissions.

 As of 12 November 2022, it is the 2nd highest-grossing Korean film of 2022 with gross of US$55.9 million and 7.3 million admissions according to the Korean Film Council.